Book Groups for Adults

 Fiction Book GroupJoin us for our fiction book group at the Main Library on the third Wednesday of each month at 7:00pm or the following Thursday at 10:00am.
-Our current six-month theme is espionage.
+Our current six-month theme is immigration.
 Pick up a copy at the Reference Desk at the Main Library.
 You can view our past book group selections here.
-We can't wait to see you.
+We are looking forward to having you!

 Narrative Non-Fiction Book GroupConsider this your invitation to read and discuss Narrative Nonfiction.
 We will not be reading cookbooks (though there may be a recipe or two.)
 No self-improvement books, though you may find yourself changed for the better.
 We will be reading across the genres of nonfiction, from history to adventure, memoir/biography and beyond with books that read like a novel.
 You can view past book group selections here.
 Led by reference librarian Faith Lee, we meet on the first Thursday of the month at 10:00AM in the Hermann Foundation Meeting Room at the Main Library.
 Pick up a copy at the Reference Desk at the Main Library.
 We can't wait to see you.

 |April 6, 2017||The Soul of an Octopus: a surprising exploration into the wonder of consciousness by Sy Montgomery|

 |May 4, 2017||Voices in the Ocean: a journey into the wold and haunting world of dolphins by Susan Casey|

 |June 1, 2017||Daring Young Men: the heroism and triumph of the Berlin Airlift, June, 1948 - May, 1949 by Richard Reeves|